Speak to me

 Clydesdale and Yorkshire Bank’s Studio B Innovation Lab is a unique space inside the Kensington High Street store where the general public, B customers, technology partners, experts and charities come together to design and create meaningful services that make everyday life better.

-In the Lab we have been working on a new topic each month.
-June’s challenge was ‘Speak to Me’, which gave us the opportunity to explore voice and chat technology and find ways to use these technologies to solve real life problems.
+In the Lab we worked on a new topic each month.
+One challenge was ‘Speak to Me’, which gave us the opportunity to explore voice and chat technology and find ways to use these technologies to solve real life problems.

 We started by putting the technology in context.
 At the dawn of consumer computing, we had command line interfaces, typing text in MS-DOS.
 Graphical interfaces were the next big leap in usability, with visual metaphors such as windows helping users get to grips with drag and drop features.